 The successful management of chronic pain often involves a mix of treatments and remedies.
-As Los Angeles spine specialists will tell you, no single approach to chronic pain management is going to be right for everyone.
+As Los Angeles spine surgeons will tell you, no single approach to chronic pain management is going to be right for everyone.
 There are, however, management strategies that can be effective to some degree for almost anyone dealing with persistent discomfort.

 Coping techniques to address chronic pain episodes can be as simple as making a conscious effort to re-focus thoughts or preoccupying yourself with hobbies and other productive distractions.
 Daily chronic pain coping techniques may also include: